openssl/openssl/README.md

  If you wish to report a bug then please include the following information and create an issue on GitHub:

-    - OpenSSL version: output of 'openssl version -a'
+    - Open SSL version: output of 'openssl version -a'
     - Configuration data: output of 'perl configdata.pm --dump'
     - OS Name, Version, Hardware platform
     - Compiler Details (name, version)